sasdiego5/tp_2_TestBank/README.md

 Team Members:
-Peter Kabata
-Diego Orejuela
-Jun Li
-Fadekemi Oyelola
+Peter Kabata, Diego Orejuela, Jun Li and Fadekemi Oyelola

 This project is creating test manually from a Question Library(TestBank).
-Vision

 Introduction